gflorezm/NeoBat_Interactions/README.md

 ## Acknowledgments

-Firstly, we thank Prof. Mauro Galetti and Prof. Milton Ribeiro, from the State University of São Paulo, Brazil, who started the [Atlantic Series of data papers](https://esajournals.onlinelibrary.wiley.com/doi/toc/10.1002/(ISSN)1939-9170.AtlanticPapers) and inspired our entire community to take their data out of their drawers.
+Firstly, we thank Prof. Mauro Galetti and Prof. Milton Ribeiro, from the Sao Paulo State University (UNESP), Brazil, who led the [Atlantic Series of data papers](https://esajournals.onlinelibrary.wiley.com/doi/toc/10.1002/(ISSN)1939-9170.AtlanticPapers) and inspired our entire community to take their data out of their drawers.
 Our labmates and colleagues helped us at different stages of this project.
 Our sponsors, especially the Alexander von Humboldt-Stiftung, CNPq, CAPES, and FAPESP, gave us grants, fellowships, and scholarships.
 Last, but not least, we thank the [Stack Overflow Community](https://stackoverflow.com), where we solve most of our coding dilemmas.

 ## Reference

-Guillermo L. Florez-Montero, Cullen Geiselman, Marcelo R. Nogueira, Renata de Lara Muylaert, Sharlene E. Santana, Richard D. Stevens, Marco Tschapka, Francisco A. Rodrigues, Marco A. R. Mello.
+Guillermo L. Florez-Montero, Cullen Geiselman, Marcelo R. Nogueira, Renata L. Muylaert, Sharlene E. Santana, Richard D. Stevens, Marco Tschapka, Francisco A. Rodrigues, Marco A. R. Mello.
 2020.
 NeoBat Interactions: a data set of bat-plant interactions in the Neotropics. *Submitted*.